 American golfer Michelle Wie played in 13 men's golf events, and made the cut in just one of them, the Asian Tour SK Telecom Open.
 All of her starts in 8 PGA Tour events came on a sponsor exemption from 2004-2008, and she missed the cut each time.

 American golfer Brittany Lincicome competed against the men at the Barbasol Championship in 2018.
-Lincicome shot a six-over-par 78 to tie for 129th in a 132-player field.
+Lincicome shot a six-over-par 78 to tie for 129th in the 132-player field.

 - Profile of Michelle Wie